NeuroML/NeuroMech/README.md

 # NeuroMech

-Tests on the NeuroMech language for neuromusculoskeletal model specifications
+Preliminary ideas/tests/examples for the NeuroMech language for neuromusculoskeletal model specifications.